 - Access to all Delta SkyClubs when you’re flying Delta Air Lines.
 Guests cost extra, but it’s a great perk on its own.

 - Access to over 900 Priority Pass lounges.
 Priority Pass is a network of lounges from many airlines and independent operators that gives you coverage at over 400 airports worldwide.
-You can access these lounges no matter what airline you’re flying, but guests cost $27 extra.
-You’ll find these lounges most useful when you’re traveling outside the U.S.
+You can access these lounges no matter what airline you’re flying, though you’ll find these lounges most useful when you’re traveling outside the U.S.

-Downside: There’s a $450 annual fee, but the card offers a $200 annual airline fee credit.
+Downside: There’s a big $550 annual fee, but the card offers a $200 annual airline fee credit.
 And the card only earns one point per dollar on all purchases.
 But it’s loaded with perks like complimentary Starwood and Hilton Gold level elite status.

 Chase Sapphire Reserve: Offers Priority Pass access with unlimited guest privileges, and a $300 annual travel credit.